nathanpeck/awesome-ecs/README.md

 Tools to help you interact with ECS to launch your containers on your cluster of self managed EC2 instances:

-  - [coldbrew](https://github.com/coldbrewcloud/coldbrew-cli) - Fantastic tool that provisions ECS infrastructure, builds and deploys your container, and connects your services to an application load balancer automatically
+  - [coldbrew](https://github.com/coldbrewcloud/coldbrew-cli) - Fantastic tool that provisions ECS infrastructure, builds and deploys your container, and connects your services to an application load balancer automatically.
+Has a great developer experience for day to day use
   - [ecs-cli](https://github.com/aws/amazon-ecs-cli) - Docker Compose compatible deployment tool by AWS
   - [empire](https://github.com/remind101/empire/blob/master/README.md) - Control layer on top of ECS that provides a Heroku like workflow
   - [broadside](https://github.com/lumoslabs/broadside/) - Ruby based command line tool for deploying to ECS